datalayer/lexical-loro/docs/ARCHITECTURE.md

 ### Network Optimization

-- **Delta Updates**: Only changes are transmitted, not full documents
+- **Delta Updates**: Only changes are transmitted, not full models
 - **Compression**: WebSocket messages can be compressed
 - **Batching**: Multiple rapid changes can be batched together

 ### Scalability

 - **Horizontal Scaling**: Multiple server instances with shared state
-- **Document Partitioning**: Large documents can be split into sections
+- **Document Partitioning**: Large models can be split into sections
 - **Connection Limits**: Server can handle hundreds of concurrent connections

 ## Security Considerations